apollographql/apollo-server/docs/source/federation/federation-spec.md

 }
 ```

-> Note: this relies on support for repeatable directives
+> Note: Repeated directives (in this case, `@key`, used multiple times) require support by the underlying GraphQL implementation.

 ### `@provides`